 Continuing Care Assistant (CCA)

 Learn to function as a Continuing Care Assistant (CCA) team member in home and special care.
-Through a combination of hands-on classroom learning and labs, you will receive clinical experience in home and long-term care settings.
+Through a combination of hands-on classroom learning and labs, you will receive clinical experience in long-term care settings.
 This program focuses on working with the elderly, but you will be prepared to work with clients of all ages.

 Entrance Requirements